OfficeDev/Microsoft-Teams-Samples/samples/bot-virtual-assistant/echo-skill-bot/README.md

 # Echo Skill Bot

-This simple echo bot repeats the user's message and sends it back to them, demonstrating basic message handling in personal chats and Teams.
+This simple echo skill bot repeats the user's message and sends it back to them, demonstrating basic message handling in personal chats and Teams channel scopes.

 **Note: This skill bot will be called by the main Virtual Assistant bot (Root Bot) and will echo back the user's message.**

+You can create a new skill bot by following the steps mentioned in the [Create a skill](https://learn.microsoft.com/en-us/azure/bot-service/skill-implement-skill?view=azure-bot-service-4.0&tabs=cs) documentation.

 ## Included Features
 * Bots